More Like This

 While it is not a very satisfying answer, an EV will probably reduce your actual cost of getting around, but probably not overnight.

 A shift to EVs is inevitable for various technological, political, and financial reasons.
-Still, it would be best if you worried about how EVs work out for you.
+Still, it would be best to be concerned about how EVs will work for you.